Teaching Learners to Think Critically About the Planet

 Films On Demand — Academic Libraries & Higher Education

-• A curated collection of documentary and educational video content aligned to college and university curricula, supporting environmental literacy instruction in courses ranging from introductory environmental science to advanced policy seminars.
+• A curated collection of documentary and educational videos aligned with college and university curricula.
+It supports environmental literacy in courses from introductory environmental science to advanced policy seminars.

-• Content featuring researchers, field scientists, and subject-matter experts that models the communication culture of evidence-based science for post-secondary learners.
+• Content is created with researchers, field scientists, and subject-matter experts.
+It shows science’s evidence-based communication culture for college learners.

-• Robust coverage of environmental topics at multiple scales — from local ecosystem health to global climate systems — supporting the interdisciplinary inquiry that higher education environmental courses demand.
+• Robust coverage of environmental topics at many scales.
+It spans local ecosystem health and global climate systems.
+It supports the interdisciplinary inquiry required in higher education environmental courses.

 • Institutional access features designed for academic library workflows, including course reserve integration and usage analytics.